protoloft/klipper_z_calibration/README.md

 Then, you can use `Z_ADJUST=0.0` in your Slicer.
 This does **not** reset to a fixed offset but adjusts it by the given value!

-**NOTE: Do not home Z again after running this calibration or it needs to be executed again!**
+>:pencil2: **NOTE:** Do not home Z again after running this calibration or it needs to be executed again!

 Now, I wish you happy printing with an always perfect first layer - doesn't matter what you just modded on your printer's head or bed or what nozzle and flex plate you like to use for your next project.
-It's just perfect :-)
+It's just perfect :smiley:

-## Dislaimer
+## Disclaimer

-It works flawlessly for me.
+:construction::construction_worker: It works flawlessly for me.
 But, at this moment it is not widely tested.
 And I don't know much about the Klipper internals.
 So, I had to figure it out by myself and found this as a working way for me.
 If there are better/easier ways to accomplish it, please don't hesitate to contact me!